pseudonam-gc/portfolio/Goofspiel_Solver/README.md

 Using this throughout a game will maximize the expected value of your score difference against an optimal opponent.

+Note that even though this is the most known efficient algorithm, this fails to run at reasonable speeds when the prize deck exceeds 7 in length.
+Extremely heavy computing power will be required to compute larger decks.

 ### Sample Output

 ```python3 goofspiel_solver.py